Celery Kimpira Stir-Fry

 celery kimpira

-Do you find yourself wondering how to incorporate more celery into your family's diet?
-Or perhaps you're not a fan of its bitter taste yourself?
+Do you find yourself wondering how to incorporate more celery into your family’s diet?
+Or maybe you’re not the biggest fan of its slightly bitter taste?

 RECIPE